vxq9e7bx/LauraBox/README.md

 * The drilled holes for the sound to exit the box are too small, this degrades sound quality a bit unfortunately.
 * Assembly is slightly tedious due to the spacers between electronics and the lid, but thanks to Wifi connectivity this needs not be done often.
+* Also the box is a bit too small for the electronics board (or the board is to big).
+I had to grind some material off the walls on the inside to make it fit.

 ## Server setup for playlists and MP3 files